I was never one for keeping a daily diary.

 It shouldn’t feel like a chore and it’s supposed to be fun.

-Something you do for you.
+Something you do for yourself.

 Other Tips For Journaling